-HISTORY: The City of Ligonier, the second largest community in Noble County, was founded in 1835 by Isaac Cavin, who built a settlement along the banks of the Elkhart River, in an area known as Strawberry Valley.
-He named the town after his hometown of Ligonier, Pa.
+HISTORY: Ligonier, the second largest community in Noble County, was founded in 1835 by Isaac Cavin.
+Cavin built a settlement along the banks of the Elkhart River in an area known as Strawberry Valley.
+The town was named after his hometown of Ligonier, Pennsylvania.
 The town experienced slow growth until the railroad was constructed in 1852.
 At about the same time, Solomon Mier and Jacob Strauss, two Jewish immigrants, settled in the area and other Jewish people began to follow.
 Between 1852 and 1866 the town’s population grew from 50 to 1,100.
-In 1952, a group of local businessmen formed an industrial development committee, and began transforming Ligonier into an industrial city.
-Today, the city boasts a large industrial park, with several large employers.
-In January 2013, most city offices were moved to the Ligonier City Hall building on South Cavin St.
+In 1952, a group of local businessmen formed an industrial development committee and began transforming Ligonier into an industrial city.
+Today, the city boasts a large industrial park with several large employers.

 POPULATION: About 4,372 according to the 2017 Census estimate.